-Your quest for the perfect smile starts with finding the right orthodontist in Gainesville, FL.
-While all orthodontists can offer braces, it takes a committed orthodontist to work with you in finding the best type of braces for your or your child’s needs.
-Once your orthodontics appliance is installed, your orthodontist should provide regular follow-up appointments where he or she will make adjustments to your braces so your teeth continue to move into position.
-After you’ve worn your braces for the designated amount of time, your orthodontist will remove the appliance to reveal a beautiful smile that will last a lifetime.
+Your quest for the perfect smile starts with finding the right Gainesville orthodontist.
+While all orthodontic specialists can offer braces, it takes a committed orthodontist to work with you to find the best type of braces for your or your child’s needs.
+Once your orthodontic braces are installed, your orthodontist should provide regular follow-up appointments where he or she will make adjustments to your braces to gradually move your teeth into their optimal position.
+After you’ve worn your braces for the designated amount of time, your orthodontist will remove them to reveal a beautiful smile that will last a lifetime.

 Types of Braces in Gainesville, FL

-The technology of orthodontics appliances continues to progress which makes finding a Gainesville orthodontist who offers the latest types of braces that much more important.
+Advancements in orthodontic appliances technology are ever-changing.
+That’s why it’s important to find a Gainesville orthodontist who offers the latest types of braces for the best results.
 Reviewing the types of braces currently on the market can help you when it’s time to discuss options with your orthodontist.

-- Traditional Braces are much lighter these days and use metal brackets attached to each tooth that are connected by a thin archwire, which puts pressure on the teeth to move gradually into their desired places.
+- Traditional Braces are much lighter these days and use metal brackets that attach to each tooth and are connected by a thin archwire.
+This puts pressure on the teeth to move gradually into their desired places.

-- Ceramic Braces use the same approach as traditional braces only the brackets are made of a ceramic material that’s transparent.
+- Clear Braces, also known as ceramic braces, use the same approach as traditional braces only the brackets are made of a ceramic material that’s transparent.

-- Removable Aligners are an alternative to traditional braces in that they apply pressure to move the teeth, yet they’re akin to mouthguards in how they slide over the teeth and can be removed for meals.
+- Removable Aligners are an alternative to traditional braces in that they apply pressure to move the teeth but aren’t affixed to each individual tooth.
+Instead, they work more like mouthguards, sliding over the teeth and removable for meals or brushing.
+Invisalign® are invisible braces and is one of the most popular choices.

 - Gold Braces work the same way as traditional braces only the components are covered in gold for a unique look and style.